top of page

 Drawing on both life experience and formal education, Shane offers comfort, understanding, and expertise across a variety of areas.
 Known for challenging clients to become the best version of themselves, he fosters self-exploration in a safe and nonjudgmental environment.
 This chapter of his career is dedicated to helping individuals who have experienced trauma, depression, substance abuse, grief, or other mental health conditions.

-His therapeutic foundation is rooted in Cognitive Behavioral Therapy (CBT), with additional integration of Trauma-Focused CBT, Internal Family Systems (IFS), Polyvagal Therapy, Narrative Therapy, Cognitive Therapy, and Behavioral Therapy.
+His therapeutic foundation is rooted in Cognitive Behavioral Therapy (CBT), with additional integration of Trauma-Focused CBT, Internal Family Systems (IFS), Polyvagal Therapy, Narrative Therapy, Cognitive Therapy, EMDR and Behavioral Therapy.
 Mindfulness techniques are incorporated alongside these modalities to enhance the healing process.

 Outside of work, Shane enjoys riding motorcycles through the mountains, playing baseball and softball, coaching fastpitch softball, and traveling.
 He also finds joy in listening to music and watching his children play sports.